-Members of the Board of Directors of the Company who are employed by the Company presently receive no remuneration for acting as Directors.
-The Company compensates its non-employee Directors at the rate of \$10,000 per year, plus \$1,000 for each meeting of the Board of Directors attended.
-In addition, the Company reimburses Directors for reasonable out-of-pocket expenses incurred by them in connection with their attendance at Board of Directors and committee meetings.
-All of the Company's non-employee Directors, with the exception of Mr. Toledano, waived their Directors' fees until the 1997 Annual Meeting of the Board of Directors.
+Members of the Board of Directors of the Company who are employed by the Company presently receive no additional remuneration for acting as Directors.
+The Company will compensate its non-employee Directors at the rate of \$15,000 per year (formerly \$10,000 per year), plus \$1,000 for each meeting of the Board of Directors attended.
+In addition, the Company reimburses Directors for reasonable out-of-pocket expenses incurred by them in connection with their attendance at Board of Directors and Committee meetings.

-Certain members of the Board of Directors of the Company are also eligible for the grant of options under the 1994 Plan.
-During 1996, the Board of Directors amended the 1994 Plan to reduce the number of shares underlying the options granted annually to Directors who are not employees of the Company and do not own in excess of 5% of outstanding Common Stock ("Eligible Directors").
-Beginning with the 1997 Annual Meeting, Eligible Directors will be granted an option to purchase 20,000 shares of Common Stock (rather than 30,000 shares of Common Stock, to which Eligible Directors were entitled prior to the reduction) on the first business day following each annual meeting of stockholders of the Company.
+Certain members of the Board of Directors of the Company are also eligible for the grant of options under the 1994 Stock Incentive Plan (the "1994 Plan").
+The Board amended the 1994 Plan to reduce the number of shares subject to the option granted annually to Directors who are not employees of the Company and do not own in excess of 5% of outstanding Common Stock ("Eligible Directors").
+Beginning with the 1998 Annual Meeting, Eligible Directors will be granted an option to purchase 10,000 shares of Common Stock (rather than 20,000) on the first business day following each annual meeting of stockholders of the Company.
 The per share exercise price will be equal to the fair market value of a share of Common Stock on the date the option is granted.
-Options granted to Eligible Directors will vest in three annual installments of 33%, 66% and 100%, respectively, beginning on the grant date and on the two successive anniversaries thereof.
+Options granted to Eligible Directors will vest in three annual installments of 33%, 66% and 100%, respectively beginning on the grant date and on the two successive anniversaries thereof.
 Options granted to Eligible Directors will expire 10 years from the option grant date.
-Currently, all the Directors who are not employees of the Company are Eligible Directors.
+All the current directors who are not employees of the Company are Eligible Directors.

-If a non-employee Director ceases to serve as a Director of the Company, the options that have been previously granted to that Director and that are vested as of the date of such cessation may be exercised by the Director after the date that Director ceases to be a Director of the Company.
-If a non-employee Director dies while a Director of the Company, the options that have been previously granted to that Director and that are vested as of the date of his or her death may be exercised by the administrator of the Director's estate, or by the person to whom those options are transferred by will or the laws of descent and distribution.
+If a non-employee Director ceases to serve as a Director of the Company, the options that have been previously granted to that director and that are vested as of the date of such cessation may be exercised by the director after the date that director ceases to be a director of the Company.
+If a non-employee director dies while a Director of the Company, the options that have been previously granted to that Director and that are vested as of the date of his or her death may be exercised by the administrator of the Director's estate, or by the person to whom those options are transferred by will or the laws of descent and distribution.
 In no event, however, may any option be exercised after the expiration date of such option.
 Messrs.
-Keane and Wise and Ms. Gadiesh have each received grants of options to purchase 60,000 shares of Common Stock of the Company since December 1994.
-33,334 options which were granted to Ms. Gadiesh have not vested and will therefore be forfeited at the time she is no longer a Director of the Company.
+Keane and Wise have each received grants of options to purchase 80,000 shares of Common Stock of the Company since December 1994.
+Messrs.
+Dunn and Toledano have each received grants of options to purchase 20,000 shares of Common Stock of the Company since May 1997.

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT named executive officers of the Company, and (iv) all Directors and officers as a group.

-The following table sets forth certain information regarding beneficial ownership of shares of Common Stock of the Company, as of March 15, 1997, by (i) each stockholder known to the Company to be the beneficial owner of more than 5% of the outstanding shares of Common Stock, (ii) each Director and officer of the Company, and (iii) all Directors and officers as a group.
 Except as otherwise indicated, the Company has been advised that each of the beneficial owners of Common Stock listed below, based on information furnished by such owners, has sole investment and voting power with respect to the shares of Common Stock attributed to such owner below, subject to community property laws where applicable.
-As of March 15, 1997, the Company had 6,283,734 shares of Common Stock outstanding.